 What is the UEFA HatTrick programme?

-The UEFA HatTrick programme was set up in 2004 to distribute revenue from UEFA’s European Championship to our member associations for investment in football development projects.
+The UEFA HatTrick programme was set up in 2004 with the objective to redistribute revenue from UEFA's European Championship final tournament to our member associations for investment in football development projects.

 “We will work to build a unified and solid football ecosystem to grow European football.”

 Why is the programme important for UEFA's overall mission?

 In keeping with the principles of the European sports model, UEFA reinvests as much as possible of the revenue generated by its flagship competitions into developing the game at all levels – from the grassroots up.

 HatTrick accounts for a significant proportion of this funding: by the end of its fifth four-year cycle in 2024, the programme will have channelled a cumulative total of €2.6bn into development activities.
 This commitment will be strengthened further with the HatTrick VI cycle, which foresees an investment of €935m from 2024–28.

 Each year for the period 2020–24, HatTrick distributes an average of €195m to support a 'hat-trick' of goals:

 For the 2020–24 period, HatTrick will make an annual solidarity payment of €900,000 to each of Europe's national associations.
 This contributes to both overall running costs and travel expenses of national teams.